LukeTheoJohnson/thing-explainer/README.md

 write has to be one of the ten hundred words that all people use most.
 If you use a big word it points at the word to change.
 You are not done until every word is one of the ten hundred.

-*(Every word up to here is one of the ten hundred — these first lines pass their own check.)* It is the same game as Randall Munroe's [*Thing Explainer*](https://en.wikipedia.org/wiki/Thing_Explainer) book, but with a hard law so a machine can play it.
+It is the same game as Randall Munroe's
+[*Thing Explainer*](https://en.wikipedia.org/wiki/Thing_Explainer) book, but with a hard law so a machine can play it.